Kipamojo/kipamojo.github.io/_posts/2018-01-01-Singapore-on-a-budget.markdown

 {% include embed-instagram.html id="BbT0nA2Bkuy" maxwidth=400 %}

-The Fullerton Building, which is located at the other side of the rives, used to be the General Post Office but currently houses a five-star hotel.
+The Fullerton Building, which is located at the other side of the river, used to be the General Post Office but currently houses a five-star hotel.
 It is one of the oldest buildings you can find in this part of the city.
 Walking further along the river will get you to Clarke Quay where you can find various restaurants and nightclubs.
 The colorful warehouses are lovely to look at!

 {% include embed-instagram.html id="BbgFCqihhkf" maxwidth=400 %}